About Us

 At St. Thomas' we cater for children aged from four to eleven.
 We have an intake of 21 per year.
 Our children are divided into five, mixed aged classes which are all managed by experienced and professional staff.
 Along side the class teacher, each class is supported by teaching assistants working to support the children with their education.

 The school day runs from 8.45am until 3.15pm.
-Registration takes place at 8.55am
+Registration closes at 8.55am.
+The total number of hours provided in a typical teaching week is 32.5.

 Our classes: